Assessment of Chloride Sources

 The largest anthropogenic source of chloride loads in Cow Creek south of Lyons is oil-field brine pollution.
 The oil brine contributes up to an estimated 10-20% of the chloride load during low-flow conditions at this site based on evaluation of the bromide/chloride and sulfate/chloride ratio data.
 There are many old oil fields in the watershed of Cow Creek above the Lyons sampling site.
 The early practice of disposing oil brines in surface ponds in these old fields resulted in pollution of the unconsolidated sediments, including the High Plains aquifer, in the area.
 The disposed oil brines contained from several tens of thousands to over a hundred thousand mg/L dissolved chloride.
 The polluted ground water is slowly being diluted by natural recharge and is flushed to tributaries and the main stream of Cow Creek by ground-water discharge.
 Smaller oil-brine sources could include more recent spills and brine-line leaks.
 The oil-brine contribution is expected to slowly decrease with time.
 The greater the flow in the creek, the larger the percentage of the chloride load expected from natural sources and the smaller the percentage from oil brine.

 A known and substantial area of oil brine contamination in the Cow Creek drainage basin is in the area of the town of Chase where the Chase-Silica Field is located.
-Pages 42-48 of KGS Bulletin 85 [Fent, O.S., 1950, Geology and ground-water resources of Rice County, Kansas: Kansas Geological Survey, Bulletin 85, 142 p.] include a description of oil-brine contamination of ground water in Rice County.
+Pages 42-48 of KGS Bulletin 85 [Fent, O.S., 1950, Geology and ground-water resources of Rice County, Kansas: Kansas Geological Survey, Bulletin 85, 142 p., available online] include a description of oil-brine contamination of ground water in Rice County.
 A statement regarding a particular location of ground-water pollution from oil brine that was about 3 miles southeast of Chase and about 1.5 miles southwest of Cow Creek indicates that the surface disposal of oil brine extended from the mid-1930's through at least 1946 and probably a little later.
 Other oil fields that started in the 1930's and early 1940's in the Cow Creek drainage upstream of the Chase and Lyons areas also probably caused some ground-water contamination.
 Some of the early contamination of Cow Creek in the 1930's could have included locations where some oil brine was released into ditches or escaped during breaks in berms around surface disposal ponds.
 The maximum discharge of chloride into Cow Creek from ground-water contamination probably occurred during the late 1940's to early 1950's.
 Most of the contamination by ground-water discharge in the early period would have been from the soils and shallow aquifers such as the alluvium of the streams.
 Most of the oil-brine chloride input to Cow Creek today is probably from deeper ground water contaminated by dense brines that penetrated into the subsurface aquifer.
 This discharge takes a longer time to flush.
 For example, KDHE data for a well in the Chase area show an increasing chloride content in the latter part of the 1900's that fits the migration of an oil-brine contamination plume.

 The rate of decline of the oil-field input to chloride in Cow Creek is difficult to estimate.
 However, a logical assumption is that the shape of the oil-brine chloride decrease could be similar to an exponential decay curve.
 The maximum contamination of Cow Creek from a ground-water discharge source would be expected to be after the period of surface disposal of oil brine because time would be required for the ground-water contamination to flow through the most permeable unconsolidated sediments to nearby stream drainages.
 If the oil-brine chloride contribution from ground-water discharge decreases exponentially, and mo equals the mass of chloride at the peak of oil-brine contamination of Cow Creek from ground-water discharge during 1950 and m equals the mass at time t, then